shad0wuk/daniibot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+You are free to use the code for personal and educational purposes, but you may not modify or distribute it.

-MIT License
+You must give appropriate credit when using the code, and you can find the full license details [here](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+See the full [LICENSE](./LICENSE) file for more details.

 Copyright (c) 2024 shad0wuk